shopgate-professional-services/ext-maintenance-mode/README.md

   "..."
 ],
 ```

-- customHeadline: Define a custom headline which will replace the default headline.
+- `customHeadline`: Define a custom headline which will replace the default headline.

-- customMessage: Define a custom message which will replace the default message.
+- `customMessage`: Define a custom message which will replace the default message.

-- imageSource: Define the image url source.
+- `imageSource`: Define the image url source.

-- imageHref: Define the url that opens when the image is selected.
+- `imageHref`: Define the url that opens when the image is selected.
+- `iosAppVersions`: The maintenance mode appears only for these iOS versions(e.g. `"10.46.0, 10.47.0, 10.47.1"`).
+- `androidAppVersions`: The maintenance mode appears only for these Android versions(e.g. `"5.18.0"`).
+- `iosLink`: Define an external url for iOS devices.
+A button will be displayed that is linked to the external url.
+- `androidLink`: Define an external url for Android devices.
+A button will be displayed that is linked to the external url.
+- `iosButtonText`: Define a text for the link on iOS devices.
+- `androidButtonText`: Define a text for the link button on Android devices.

 ## About Shopgate